marvinjk6/Redux-Toolkit/README.md

 * the store contains multiples reducers, the key cake represents cakeReducer, one of them
 * useSelector hooks returns whatever is returned by the selector function

+## useDispacth

+useDispatch hook is used to dispatch an action in React-Redux
+* first import useDispatch from react redux
+* import action creators from cakeSlice and iceCreamSlice
+* this hooks returns a reference to the dispacth function from the redux store, save the reference in a constant called dispatch = useDispatch()
+* see the CakeViews and IceCreamViews code there are some complements of the video